georgejp144/data-analytics-portfolio/README.md

 # 👋 George Pearson — Quant & Data Analysis Portfolio

-This repository showcases selected projects demonstrating my ability to transform complex, multi-source data into actionable insights using Python, R, SQL, and Power BI.
+This repository showcases selected projects demonstrating my ability to transform complex, multi-source data into actionable insights using Python, R, Power BI & Excel.

 Each project has its own folder with code, notebooks, and documentation.